valentinsoare/wordtally/README.md

 <br>

-:arrow_forward: Printing newline, word, and byte counts for each input file and a total number of lines if more than one FILE is specified.
+:arrow_forward: A wc tool replica made in Java 17 to print a newline, word, char and byte counts for each input file and a total number of lines, words, bytes and chars if more than one FILE is specified.
 A word is a non-zero-length sequence of printable characters delimited by white space.

 :arrow_forward: In case there is no file as input, the app will read from standard input.